andyjiang9/andyjiang9/README.md

 <h1 align="center">Hi 👋, I'm Andy Jiang</h1>
-<h3 align="center">I'm a student at the University of Texas at Austin majoring in computer science and math under the Turing Scholars program.
+<h3 align="center">I'm a software engineer and student at the University of Texas at Austin majoring in computer science and math under the Turing Scholars program.
 Let's get along! </h3>

 - 🌱 I’m currently learning **AI and Security**